1. Observance of Regulations & Behaviour

 7. Who may compete

-(b) schools' representatives when riding in G.H.S.
-Championship events, or
+(b) schools' representatives when riding in Youth Championship events; or

-(c) members of overseas clubs affiliated through their National Governing Body to the Union Cycliste Internationale (U.C.I.).
+(c) members of overseas clubs or trade teams affiliated through their National Governing Body or Federation to the Union Cycliste Internationale (U.C.I.).

-Members of such clubs may compete as a member of a national or regional representative team.
+Members of such clubs or trade teams may compete as a member of a national or regional representative team.
 All overseas riders must present their current racing licence or membership card to the designated official prior to starting.

 The minimum age for competitors when competing on a solo machine in events on the public highway is 12 years.*